edsilfer/custom-searchable/README.md

 * [License](#license)

 # <a name="intro"></a>Introduction
 Often apps need to offer the user a place where to search for content related to the current application.
 Building a good user interface to stand for this behavior might be anoying or simply do not fit in the developer's time window.
-Thinking in those situations, Custom Searchable is a library that intends to offer a clean gmail-like search interface.
+Thinking in those situations, Custom Searchable is a library that intends to provide a clean gmail-like search interface.

 _Why should I use Custom Searchable instead of Android Search Interface?_

 [Android Search Interface](http://developer.android.com/guide/topics/search/search-dialog.html) is good, however, it might be hard - or even impossible - to customize the UI components.
-Custom Searchable library, in the other hand, provides an easy to configure interface through which the developer can customize some of the UI elements.
+Custom Searchable Library, in the other hand, provides an easy to configure interface through which the developer can customize some of the UI elements.

 # <a name="showcase"></a>Showcase
 <p align="center">